 There is no cure for dystonia.
 Medications can help manage symptoms.
 In some cases, surgery can disable or regulate nerves or regions in the brain.

 Findings: Effects of Cannabis on Dystonia

-One study found that five patients undergoing daily treatments of CBD experienced a 20 to 50% improvement in dystonia (Consroe, Sandyk & Snider, 1986).
-The same researchers had previously reported that CBD treatments caused significant dystonia improvements in both a 65-year-old woman and a 31-year-old man (Sandyk, Snider, Consroe & Elias, 1986).
+Researchers found that CBD treatments caused significant dystonia improvements in both a 65-year-old woman and a 31-year-old man (Sandyk, Snider, Consroe & Elias, 1986).